MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ## 8. Run project locally to verify connection to Storage account

-Your SAS token and storage account name are pulled into the application from environment variables, so you are ready to run the application.
+Your SAS token and storage account name are pulled into the application from environment variables, so you're ready to run the application.

 1. If the app isn't running, start it again: